tinaduo/exercise-2/README.md

 # Exercise 1
 ## Created By Tina !
-## In class, we learned how to stylization and organization of a next.js app, and how to save data using useSta
+## In class, we learned how to stylization and organization of a next.js app, and how to save data using useState